Herb Green: "The unfortunate experiment"

 A 2010 study compared patients diagnosed with cervical carcinoma in situ during Green's study period with those diagnosed beforehand and afterwards (the three periods being 1955–64, 1965-74 - the 'study period', and 1975–76).
 This study claimed that his patients were at substantially greater risk of cancer and were subjected to numerous extra tests that were intended to observe rather than treat their conditions.
 The authors failed to recognise that these patients had been treated by one of the twenty or so consultants at the hospital and not exclusively by Green.
 The study concluded that eight of the eleven deaths among the women followed up occurred in the group who received punch or wedge biopsy as their initial management, but admitted that 'the numbers of deaths were too small to make reliable comparisons'.

 This publication along with the publication in 2009 of a history of the Cartwright Inquiry sparked an extensive debate in the New Zealand Medical Journal in 2010, including 39 letters to the editor and three editorials, one by the author of the history, Professor Linda Bryder, who argued that the 2010 retrospective study did not, as alleged, settle the debates about what happened at National Women's Hospital, and nor did it 'prove' that 'treatment of curative intent' had been withheld at the hospital.
 Iain Chalmers reached a similar conclusion and pointed out the debt owed to Green by all those women who have avoided needless surgery and kept their fertility.
+Other academics, such as Anne Else and Phillida Bunkle, dispute Bryder's claims and support the outcomes of the Cartwright Inquiry.
+David Skegg states that Chalmers' comments are one sided and misrepresent the Cartwright Inquiry's purpose.
+The Cartwright Inquiry, according to Skegg, was not a trial of Dr Green, as Chalmers interpreted it, but an inquiry into the treatment of CIS at National Women's Hospital during the period.
+Both Bryder (according to Bunkle) and Chalmers (according to Skegg) have seen this inquiry as an attack on the legacy of Green instead of a world-leading report that changed the way patient rights were handled at a national level in New Zealand.
+By contrast, Robin Carrell, distinguished professor of haematology at Cambridge University, described the inquiry as a 'trial by media'.
+For the most comprehensive analysis of the Cartwright Inquiry, including its findings and aftermath, see the 2019 encyclopaedic guide to screening published by Oxford University Press which draws on the Cartwright Inquiry as a case study.

 Green graduated from Otago Medical School in 1945 and retired in the early 1980s, before the publication of the article in Metro.
-His specialities were gynaecology and obstetrics and he wrote a textbook on the subject that underwent several revisions.
+His specialities were gynaecology and obstetrics, and he wrote a textbook on the subject that underwent several revisions.